How to Withdraw Students

-- If the student requests a withdrawal, submit a Withdrawal Petition to the department, showing the rationale from the student.
-This is the only place the student's rationale is recorded, which is "for serious and compelling reasons" but does not require documentation.
+- If the student requests a withdrawal, submit a Withdrawal Petition to the department, showing the rationale from the student which is for "serious and compelling reasons" but does not require documentation.

 - Login to SFSU, selecting Class Services for faculty and staff